35 Best Abandoned Cart Email Examples: Increase Sales Today

 Nordstrom

 A question is a great headline among abandoned cart email examples.
 It works here for Nordstrom in a funky script.
-I also like the “Did You Know” and “Free Shipping/Free Returns” notices at the bottom.
+We also like the “Did You Know” and “Free Shipping/Free Returns” notices at the bottom.
 You’ll notice the line that conveys urgency: “our popular looks go fast.”
-This is a great hint to the consumer that he or she better check out quickly.
+This is a great hint to the consumer that they better check out quickly.

 7. Bonobos